Open Accessibility Menu

 How to Prepare for Your Lumbar Puncture Exam

-• Ask your physician for specific guidelines about discontinuing alcohol use, aspirin products and blood-thinning medications before the procedure.
+• Ask your medical provider for specific guidelines about discontinuing alcohol use, aspirin products and blood-thinning medications before the procedure.

-**Some drugs should be stopped one or two days before the Lumbar Puncture.
-These include certain antipsychotic medications, antidepressants, blood thinners, and some other drugs.
+Some medications should be stopped one or two days before the lumbar puncture.
+These include certain antipsychotic medications, antidepressants, blood thinners and some other drugs.
 The most important type of medication that must be stopped is blood thinners (anticoagulants).
-If you are taking blood thinners, you should speak with your physician about alternative methods of maintaining anticoagulation while you are undergoing a Lumbar Puncture.
+If you are taking blood thinners, you should speak with your medical provider about alternative methods of maintaining anticoagulation while you are undergoing a lumbar puncture.

-• Make a list of any allergies you may have, especially to Iodine, Betadine, Novocaine or Latex.
-Allergic reactions to the contrast dye are rare, but can occur.
-Be sure to tell your physician if you have ever had an adverse reaction to any of the above.
+• Make a list of any allergies you might have, especially to iodine, Betadine, Novocain or latex.
+Allergic reactions to the contrast dye are rare but can occur.
+Be sure to tell your medical provider if you have ever had an adverse reaction to any of the above.
 There are some alternate contrast materials that can sometimes be used in these cases, as well as other testing options.

 • Maintain your regular eating schedule.
 There are no dietary or fluid restrictions before the test.

-• If there is any possibility that you are pregnant, you should always inform your Radiologic Technologist.
+• If you are pregnant or think you might be pregnant, you should always inform your radiologic technologist.

 • Leave all valuables at home.

-• Please make arrangements for transportation, as you will not be allowed to drive immediately after the test.
+• Please arrange transportation, as you will not be allowed to drive immediately after the test.

-• Drink 2 1/2 quarts of liquid the day of the Lumbar Puncture and the day after.
+• Drink 2 1/2 quarts of liquid the day of the lumbar puncture, and the following day.
 This could help with eliminating a headache after the procedure.

 What to Expect

-• A Radiology Nurse will call you a few days prior to your appointment to explain the process of the LP procedure.
-Make sure to inform the nurse of any and all medications that you are taking, especially blood-thinning medications.
+• A radiology nurse will call you a few days before your appointment to explain the process of the lumbar puncture procedure.
+Make sure to inform the nurse of all medications you are taking, especially blood-thinning medications.

-• The LP procedure is done in the Radiology Dept by a Radiologist and Radiologic Technologist.
+• The lumbar puncture procedure is done in North Oaks’ Radiology Department by a radiologist and a radiologic technologist.

-• The entire process/procedure is usually completed within 60–90 minutes.
+• The entire process, including the procedure, is usually completed within 60 — 90 minutes.

-• Once the procedure is complete, you will be transported by stretcher to the Same Day Surgery unit for about 4 hours post-procedure to be monitor by a Same Day Surgery Nurse and instructed to lie flat (head elevate no more than 30-45 degrees).
+• Once the procedure is complete, you will be transported by stretcher to the Same Day Surgery Center for about 4 hours after the procedure to be monitored by a Same Day Surgery nurse and instructed to lie flat (i.e., your head will be elevated no more than 30-45 degrees).

-• As the patient lies face-down on the examination table, the Radiologist will use fluoroscopic guidance, to visualize the spine and determine the best placement of the needle.
+• You will be asked to lie on the examination table face down (on your stomach), and the radiologist will use fluoroscopic guidance to visualize the spine and determine the best placement of the needle.

-• You will lie on your stomach for the procedure.
-In rare circumstances, you may need to lie partially on your stomach/side.
+• In rare circumstances, you may need to lie partially on your stomach/side.

-• At the site of the injection, your back has been cleaned with an antiseptic, and sterile cloths (called drapes) will be placed around the area.
+• At the site of the injection, your back will be cleaned with an antiseptic, and sterile cloths (called drapes) will be placed around the area.

-• When the area becomes numb, a hollow needle will be inserted in the lower back between two lumbar vertebrae.
+• When the area becomes numb, a hollow needle will be inserted in the lower back between two of the lumbar vertebrae.
 This sometimes causes a feeling of pressure.

 • The needle will be removed after the fluid has been removed.
 The area will be covered with a small bandage.

-• If ordered by your doctor, a blood sample will be taken from a vein in your arm and tested along with the spinal fluid that was collected in the lab.
+• If ordered by your medical provider, a blood sample will be taken from a vein in your arm and tested along with the spinal fluid that was collected in the lab.

-• Following the conclusion of the Lumbar Puncture, the patient will be transported by stretcher to Same Day Surgery where vital signs and general patient conditions are observed for two to four hours, resting with the head elevated at a 30- to 45-degree angle for as long as four hours.
+• Following the conclusion of the lumbar puncture, you will be transported by stretcher to Same Day Surgery where vital signs and general patient conditions are observed for two to four hours, resting with your head elevated at a 30- to 45-degree angle for as long as 4 hours.

-• You should contact your referring physician to let them know that you have had the procedure and that you are waiting for the results.
-Be sure to talk to your physician about when you can resume taking your blood-thinning medications.
+• You should contact your referring medical provider to let them know that you have had the procedure and that you are waiting for the results.
+Be sure to talk to your medical provider about when you can resume taking your blood-thinning medications.

 IMPORTANT NOTE:

-Although the risk of infection is extremely low, there are still some risks associated with a Lumbar Puncture include pain or discomfort at the puncture site, infection, fever, headache, unusual drainage from puncture site.
-Contact your referring physician if you develop a fever or continue to feel pain for more than a few days.
-Patients should seek emergency care if they experience any of the following symptoms after the Lumbar Puncture: Pass out (lost consciousness), new or higher fever and a stiff neck, severe headache or sore back for more than 2 days, feel numb or lose strength below the puncture site.
+Although the risk of infection is extremely low, there are still some risks associated with a lumbar puncture, including pain or discomfort at the puncture site, infection, fever, headache and unusual drainage from puncture site.
+Contact your referring medical provider if you develop a fever or continue to feel pain for more than a few days.
+Please seek emergency care if you experience any of the following symptoms after the lumbar puncture: loss of consciousness (i.e., pass out), new or higher temperature fever and a stiff neck, severe headache, sore back for more than 2 days, numbness or loss of strength below the puncture site.

 Locations